jacobbartzen/jacobbartzen/README.md

 ## What I do
 - CAD modeling and 3D printing
 - Python and C programming
-- Basic computer vision
+- Basic computer vision and machine learning
 - Algorithms and problem solving
 - Project planning and implementation

 ## Featured Work
-- Door opener using an ESP32 connected to Alexa, 3D printed parts, and a stepper motor
+- Door opener using an ESP32 connected to Alexa, cyclodial drive, and a stepper motor
-- CAD models and 3D printing designs.
+- Neural network coded from scratch in C w/ backpropagation and ADAM optmizer
 - Basic computer vision and programming projects in Python and C.
-- Algorithm practice and small problem-solving exercises.

 ## Links
 - Resume: https://docs.google.com/document/d/1DUliUQDhUuXsbCe49m4wWRCI4e0m0aKDM6w7DxtfDRI/edit?tab=t.0